maxng07/ted-gui/README.md

 Tutorials are <a href="https://github.com/maxng07/ted-gui/tree/master/graphics"> here </a>
 <p>

 I have also written up an Overview of how TED-GUI works, the information allowing you to build your own HTML and WebApp, utilising ted-wb wasm.
-Be sure to check out the Wiki Page.
+Be sure to check out the <a href="https://github.com/maxng07/ted-gui/wiki"> Wiki </a> Page.
 <p>

 <h2>Licensing </h2>